clafrance/project_suite_machine_learning/README.md

 3. Upload csv file, please use input1/2/3 in the git directory, as formatting is important.

+  The detailed column name and more data can be found in the feature.csv

 4. Click "Submit" button, enjoy your prediction! :)